xNyaDev/game-mods/README.md

 This repo contains all of my native game mods written in Rust.

 Game list:
- - Rally Trophy
+ - Rally Trophy - Patch 1.01 EN/DE

 ## Building instructions

-Rust nightly MSVC (both i686 and x86_64) is required to build.
-Cross-compilation or using the GNU compiler is not tested and might cause issues.
+Rust nightly MSVC (currently only i686) is required to build.
+Cross-compilation or using the GNU compiler is not supported and will cause issues - `xnya_modloader_gen` requires a Windows environment to read exports of proxied DLLs.

 Run `build.bat` to build all the mods.
-It will download [ThirteenAG's Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) and configure it correctly for all the games.
 Ready packages will be placed in /dist, sorted by the game name.

-# Mod list
+# Project list

-## xnya_modloader
+## xnya_modloader_gen and xnya_modloader_template

-Currently, only purpose of this mod is to load other mods.
-It will load all DLLs matching `xnya_*.dll` and should be named `xnya_modloader.asi` to be loaded by Ultimate ASI Loader into the game.
+xnya_modloader_gen creates a proxy DLL project by reading exports of a specified DLL and adding them to xnya_modloader_template where required.
+The resulting project is not compiled and can be customized further if desired.

 ## xnya_rallytrophy_cryptutil

-Compatibility: Rally Trophy 1.01 EN/DE
+Game: Rally Trophy

 This mod can dump the key from Rally Trophy and make the game run completely decrypted if so desired.
 Designed for use with [bfstool](https://github.com/xNyaDev/bfstool), exports the key in a compatible format.

+## xnya_util

+Contains utilities like config formats or functions to read/write TOML files